Loading...

 We bill you directly — the property owner.
 This is a deliberate choice.
 It means work begins immediately without waiting for insurer approval, without scope disputes between assessors, and without weeks of delay while your property deteriorates.
 You control the process from start to finish.

 Full claims documentation is provided — photographs, moisture readings, thermal imaging, scope of works, daily progress reports — everything your insurer requires to process your reimbursement claim.
-Payment plans are available through Blue Fire Finance if you need to manage cash flow while waiting for reimbursement.
+Payment plans are available through Equipped Commercial Finance if you need to manage cash flow while waiting for reimbursement.

 The $2,750 initial commitment covers the emergency phase — make-safe, initial assessment, and urgent works.
 For minor incidents (a single-room water leak caught quickly, a small area of storm damage), this may cover the entire job.
 For larger or more complex damage, additional works will be needed.